c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

 - Exclusive fullscreen mode is a thing of the past.
-  D3D12 doesn't support it, and windows 10 will "pretend" to be in exclusive fullscreen mode for games that try to enter exclusive fullscreen mode. iglo should only support borderless fullscreen mode.
+  D3D12 doesn't support it, and windows 10 will "pretend" to be in exclusive fullscreen mode for games that try to enter exclusive fullscreen mode. iglo should not support exclusive fullscreen mode.

 # Coding guidelines